gregm123456/notyou/guiding_documentation/project_build_plan.md

 ## Demographics Form Design

-The demographics form will include the following categories (subject to refinement):
+The demographics form will include the following categories with specific values designed to explore traditional demographic biases:

-1. **Age Range**: Child, Teen, Young Adult, Middle-Aged, Senior
+1. **Age**: Child, Teen, Young Adult, Middle-Aged, Senior
-2. **Gender Identity**: Various options covering a spectrum
-3. **Ethnicity/Race**: Multiple selections reflecting diverse backgrounds
-4. **Occupation/Role**: Categories of work or social roles
-5. **Style/Appearance**: Various aesthetic presentations
+2. **Gender**: Male, Female
+3. **Ethnicity**: White, Asian, American Indian, Black or African American, Hispanic Latino or Spanish origin, Middle Eastern or North African, Native Hawaiian or Other Pacific Islander, Other
+4. **Education**: Some schooling, high school, college, graduate / professional degree
+5. **Employment status**: Unemployed, student, part-time, full-time, retired
+6. **Income**: $0–$24,999, $25,000–$49,999, $50,000–$99,999, $100,000–$199,999, $200,000+

+**Important Notes:**
+- Each field will have an empty/unselected/unset value choice (displayed as "?")
+- No field is required - images will generate based on any combination of selected values
-Each category will map to appropriate descriptors for image generation prompts, potentially with varying weights or modifiers.
+- Each category will map to appropriate descriptors for image generation prompts, potentially with varying weights or modifiers

+## Real-Time Image Generation System

+### Responsive Queue Management
+- **Immediate Trigger**: Image generation starts as soon as any first form field is selected
+- **Real-time Updates**: Every form field change triggers new image generation
+- **Queue Priority**: New requests immediately cancel any pending incomplete requests
+- **No Required Fields**: Images generate from any combination of selected demographic values
+- **Rapid Response**: System handles quick successive form changes by abandoning queued requests

+### Request Lifecycle
+1. User selects/changes any form field
+2. System cancels any pending incomplete image generation request
+3. New request is queued and sent to AUTOMATIC1111 API immediately
+4. Base64 image response is decoded and displayed
+5. Process repeats for any subsequent form changes

 ## API Integration

-### Stable Diffusion API Integration
+### AUTOMATIC1111 Stable Diffusion API Integration
-- Authentication using API keys stored in secrets.py
+- Authentication using username:password format (stored in secrets.py)
-- Request formatting following API documentation
+- Request structure: `requests.post(url=f'{URL}/sdapi/v1/txt2img', json=payload, auth=('username', 'password'))`
+- Base64 image response handling and decoding
+- Queue management to cancel pending requests on new form changes
 - Handling rate limiting and quota constraints
 - Implementing retry logic for failed requests

 ### Prompt Engineering
 - Template system for consistent prompt structure
 - Mapping form selections to effective prompt language
-- Configuration for prepended/appended text
+- Configuration for prepended/appended text and negative prompts
 - Support for syntax modifiers (parentheses for emphasis, brackets for de-emphasis)
+- Dynamic prompt construction based on any combination of selected demographic values

+## Configuration and Security

+### File Organization
+- **config.py**: Non-sensitive configuration settings (API URLs, image parameters, prompt templates)
+- **secrets.py**: Sensitive authentication data (AUTOMATIC1111 username:password)
+- **secrets.py** is included in .gitignore to prevent credentials from being committed to the public repository

+### AUTOMATIC1111 Setup
+- The stable diffusion service must be launched with: `--api-auth username:password`
+- Authentication credentials are stored in secrets.py and loaded at runtime
+- API endpoint: `/sdapi/v1/txt2img`

 ## Testing Strategy